 - Rating – You can add star ratings to clips and subclips.
 Adding a rating filter will only return results with that star rating.

-- Clip metadata: Only search in data of the clip itsself.
+- Clip Metadata: search only in data of the clip itself.
 Do not search in comments or transcriptions.

 - Uploaders – You can filter the material based on who uploaded the clip to Flow.